Close

 Freedom of Information and Protection of Privacy Act (FIPPA)

-FIPPA applies to most provincial agencies, Local Health Integration Networks (LHIN) and public hospitals.
+FIPPA applies to most provincial agencies, Ontario Health atHome and public hospitals.
 It gives individuals in Ontario access to government health information, including general records and records containing their own personal information.
 If an individual feels their privacy has been compromised by a public institution governed by the Act, they may lodge a complaint to the Information and Privacy Commissioner of Ontario (IPC) who may investigate the complaint.

 9